cbeleites/sensorFINT-sampling/topic-collection.md

   - Many samples measured with NDSS, few can go to reference analysis
     - how to choose
     - how to split for training / validation

+jasenka:
+- training validation -> micro instruments -> lab vs field -> accuracy differences, less data
+- in situ vs lab -> non destructive vs. preparation

+vincent:
+- sampling step at laboratory
+Ok, so I will write my suggestion.I think the paper has to demonstrate that NDSS are an elegant solution totackle sampling issue
+To do that, we have to explain what sampling is and how NDSS are more suitable to take into account the heterogeneity of the samples
+For me, "sampling" is different than "sample selection" Sampling is the procedure to pick up sample from a batch ample selection is the choose of sample to calib ou valid a method [12:08] Vincent BAETEN (Gast)
+    This is from our side
+[12:08] Vincent BAETEN (Gast)
+    In the paper we have to define clearly the aim of the paper (1 „Gefällt mir“-Angaben)

+beatriz
+- field: how to sample a plot/field representatively
+- harvest: how to sample

+tassos:
+- teaching module on food analysis -> sampling for chemistry
+- 20 kg mozzarella for pizza -> bring into lab -> ASK students to do sampling -> complex problem
+- need high level structure